Finance

 Documentation is Key

 Maintaining detailed records of all home improvements, installations, costs, and dates is essential.
 This documentation can help increase your home’s basis when calculating the profits from your sale and any potential capital gains tax incurred.
+Working with a residential conveyancer in Sunbury can help you keep track of these details.

 Conclusion